Same-sex marriage in the United States Virgin Islands: Obergefell v. Hodges

 Mapp signed the executive order on July 9, although Lieutenant Governor Osbert E. Potter was not on hand to attest to Mapp's signature, as required before the order could go into effect.
-The president of the U.S. Virgin Islands Legislature, Neville James, a vocal opponent of same-sex marriage, refused to sign off on the executive order in Potter's stead.
+The President of the U.S. Virgin Islands Legislature, Neville James, a vocal opponent of same-sex marriage, refused to sign off on the executive order in Potter's stead.
 However, Judge Dunston declared that the Superior Court would act to comply with Obergefell in the absence of action from the Legislature and licenses would be issued for two same-sex couples who had applied on July 13.
 Potter was expected to return to the territory and sign the executive order on July 15, but was unable to do so after Mapp left the territory the day before, due to Potter serving as acting governor.
 On July 27, both Governor Mapp and Lieutenant Governor Potter were in the territory together for the first time since before the order was drafted, meaning that Potter would be able to sign the order.
-On Tuesday, July 28, Potter signed the order, effectively requiring all agencies to comply with the ruling.
+On Tuesday, July 28, Potter signed the order, effectively requiring all agencies to comply with the Supreme Court ruling.

 The marriage license process is administered by the Superior Court.
 A couple may apply online and have their license emailed to them or apply in-person at the courthouse, with an application fee of $200.
 It takes approximately one week for the application to be processed.
 A licensed judge, minister or officiant may perform the wedding ceremony alongside two witnesses.
 The first same-sex couple to marry in the U.S. Virgin Islands was Rick Weinstein and Tom Eggleston, who had been together for more than 40 years, in a private ceremony in Charlotte Amalie.
 In 2024, the U.S. Virgin Islands was named one of the best marriage destinations for same-sex couples in the Caribbean.